 Translate this Page

 Joint Venture Insurance CompaniesThere are several joint venture general insurance companies in Indonesia, in affiliation and partnership with reputable European, North American and Japanese insurance firms.
 When it comes to choosing an insurance company, the issue is usually trust - and who you feel comfortable dealing with.
-So a trusted company from your home country with familiar policy structures and claims procedures may be easier to deal with.
+A trusted company from your home country with familiar policy structures and claims procedures may be easier to deal with.
 Some Joint venture general insurance companies in Indonesia also offer reliable medical insurance.
 All of them offer traveler's, homeowners’ and household insurance, personal liability insurance and - , car/motor vehicle (third party, own damage, personal accident driver/passenger) and life insurance - with terms you can understand (wordings of insurance policies in Bahasa Indonesia and in English).